peteroupc/peteroupc.github.io/bernsupp.md

     The simplest choice for this polynomial, known simply as a _Bernstein polynomial_, has _n_+1 coefficients and its _j_<sup>th</sup> coefficient (starting at 0) is found as _f_(_j_/_n_).
 For this choice, if _f_ is continuous, the polynomial can be brought arbitrarily close to _f_ by choosing _n_ high enough.

-    Whatever polynomial is used, the polynomial's coefficients must all lie in \[0, 1\].
+    Whatever polynomial is used, the polynomial's coefficients must all lie on the closed unit interval.

 2. Then, use one of the algorithms in the section "[**Certain Polynomials**](https://peteroupc.github.io/bernoulli.html)" to toss heads with probability equal to that polynomial, given its coefficients.